devatengit/middleware/README.md

 ```

 Then add Application and Configure Datasource.
 You can refer Devaten documentation to check how to add [Application](https://app.devaten.com/#/docs/config-app) and [Configure Datasource](https://app.devaten.com/#/docs/config-datasource).

+Now Go to the location where you cloned the Middleware.
+Open ' middleware ' folder that you got when Clone is done of middleware Repository in that you will get 4 files.

+[ docker-compose.yml,
+prometheus,
+middleware.env,
+README.md ]